 The healthcare team will cater for your baby's medical needs, but she needs you too.
 As you get to know your premature baby, you will begin to work out what she needs.

-Your premature baby's diet will be carefully balanced to suit her tiny digestive system while meeting the needs of her growing body.
-This page covers talks about to feed your baby, from breastfeeding and expressing to cup and bottle feeding.
+Your premature baby's diet will be carefully balanced to suit their tiny digestive system while meeting the needs of their growing body.

-Positioning your premature baby correctly can make her feel secure, improve her breathing ability, strengthen her muscles and reduce her risk of cot death.
+Positioning your premature baby correctly can make them feel secure, improve their breathing ability, strengthen their muscles and reduce the risk of cot death.

 You may be asked if you would consider taking part in research into premature birth.
 We explain what this might involve.